Python-SIP/sip/sphinx/annotations.rst

     See the :directive:`%MethodCode` directive for more detail.

+.. argument-annotation:: HintType

+    .. versionadded:: 4.18

+    This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
+It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. argument-annotation:: In

     This boolean annotation is used to specify that the corresponding argument